 The Company recognized as a liability the present value of the estimated future costs to decommission its nuclear laundry facilities.
 The estimated liability is based on historical experience in decommissioning nuclear laundry facilities, estimated useful lives of the underlying assets, external vendor estimates as to the cost to decommission these assets in the future, and federal and state regulatory requirements.
-The estimated current costs have been adjusted for the estimated impact of inflation at 3% per year.
-The liability has been discounted using credit-adjusted risk-free rates that range from approximately 7.0% to 7.5%.
+The estimated current costs have been adjusted for the estimated impact of inflation at 3% per year, and the liability has been discounted to present value using a credit-adjusted risk-free rate.

 Revisions to the liability could occur due to changes in the Company's estimated useful lives of the underlying assets, estimated dates of decommissioning, changes in decommissioning costs, changes in federal or state regulatory guidance on the decommissioning of such facilities, or other changes in estimates.
 Changes due to revised estimates are recognized by adjusting the carrying amount of the liability and the related long-lived asset if the assets are still in service, or charged to expense in the period if the assets are no longer in service.

-A reconciliation of the Company's asset retirement is as follows for fiscal 2023 and 2022:
+A reconciliation of the Company's asset retirement are as follows for fiscal 2024 and 2023 (in thousands):